Kalle Väisänen: Playing career

-Väisänen was drafted in the fourth round, 106th overall, by the New York Rangers in the 2021 NHL Entry Draft.
+Väisänen was drafted in the fourth round, 106th overall, by the New York Rangers in the 2021 NHL entry draft.
 He made his professional debut for TPS during the 2021–22 season.

 On 2 April 2024, the Rangers signed Väisänen to a three-year, entry-level contract.
-He joined the Wolf Pack for the end of the 2023-24 season after the end of TPS's season.
-He was loaned to Ives of Liiga for the 2024–25 season, and returned to Hartford for the 2025-26 AHL season.
+He joined the Wolf Pack for the end of the 2023–24 season after the end of TPS's season.
+He was loaned to Ives of Liiga for the 2024–25 season, and returned to Hartford for the 2025–26 AHL season.

+After completing a full season with the Wolf Pack, Väisänen was traded by the Rangers along with a 2028 fourth-round pick to the Boston Bruins in exchange for Joonas Korpisalo on 1 July 2026.

 International play

 Väisänen represented Finland under-18 team at the 2021 World U18 Championships where he recorded one assist in five games.
 He represented Finland junior team at the 2022 World Junior Championships and won a silver medal.